liviucotfas/ase-windows-applications-programming/11 - WinForms - UserControl Drawing.md

 **Homework**

-1. Display on each bar the text in the `X` property of the corresponding `BarChartValue` object
+1. Display on each bar the `Label` and `Value` properties of the corresponding `BarChartValue` object.

 **Activity**